C191068/Ali_Khatami_lottery3/README.md

  also a state variable <br>

-Then we will declare a new stae variable and we only gonna set this once <br>
+Then we will declare a new stae variable and we only gonna set this once and so we will amke this private  <br>